neonbug/meexo/INSTALL.md

 ## 8. Start coding

 You can start by customizing the News package views.
-Since you can not modify any files in `neonbug` directory, `migrate` command copies those files into your app.
+Since you can not modify any files in `vendor/neonbug` directory, `migrate` command copies those files into your app.

 E.g. you can find News views in `resources/views/vendor/news/` directory.

-## 9. Extending Neonbug packages
+## 9. Extending Meexo packages

 //TODO: extend this section